Choosing a DAM for Higher Education: 5 Key Tips

 4. Consider the cloud

 The cloud is taking over, but some organizations are nervous to pick up this growing trend.
 There are often many fears that come with adopting a cloud-based solution – number one being security and number two being ownership.
 Won’t assets stored in the cloud be more susceptible to piracy?
-And does a school set themselves up for asset loss by turning control over to an outside vendor?
+And does a school set itself up for asset loss by turning control over to an outside vendor?

 There are a number of concerns regarding the cloud, but lots of organizations in higher education are making the switch and suggesting others do the same.
-To find out if the cloud is right for you, do some research on other companies using the cloud, and see why marketers are loving the cloud.

 5. Schedule a DAM demo